From Born Not Knowing Better

 We have folks marrying these days who don't know this means putting down the smartphone or remote once in awhile.
 And means "please" and "thank you," and not flirting, and not bringing pornography home.
 This is just basic wisdom everyone ought to know by now.
 But the world will explain it all away for you, if you listen to it and its ruler.

-If we look at the New Testament all the various forms of it are written wise people, by anointed teachers.
+If we look at the New Testament all the various forms of it are written by wise people, by anointed teachers.
 And the assumption of the whole New Testament is that the reader is looking for some sort of new knowledge and wisdom in Jesus, that prophet-teacher, the first guy to rise from the dead, that miracle worker and our only savior.

 Luke and John the Revelator are also very teacherly.
 Oh the bible is a dear possession, full of wisdom and right teaching, that helps us know better.
 Everyone should have one, and read it for himself or herself, even if you don't believe yet.
 Just read it anyway.
 Start with Proverbs, full of wisdom.
-It's "the good book" because it tells us how to live wisely, and peacefully with our neighbor, and how to live forever in God's presence.
+Our bible is "the good book" because it tells us how to live wisely, and peacefully with our neighbor, and how to live forever in God's presence.
 This is just some of the things about which we all should know better.

 We do something similar with God's wisdom.
 We talk about God and the faith and the bible but when it comes to making practical, wise and Godly decisions, we often haven't learned to do that.
 That's what wisdom is about practical and faithful decisions that elevate the quality of our life and faith.
 So I'm praying that this sermon would be so easy, so down hill, that you'd see in your soul, in your mind's eye, the sweeping expanse, the practicality and beauty, and consolation and peace, of God's wisdom, of knowing better.
 And then I pray that you and I will always choose to live that way, as disciplined ones, not wise in our own eyes, but sort of wise in His eyes.
 Oh praise you Lord, point us down the hill of faith, and give us wisdom, in your holy Name I pray.